Vijay-konakeri/Final_Project/README.md

 # Food Ordering app for a restaurant

 *************Admin************
-usename - admin
+*username is admin
-password - secret
+*password is secret

 In this Python project, a JSON file is automatically generated.